-Woolly Mammoth by Josef Moravec.
+Woolly Mammoth.
+Illustration by Josef Moravec.
 Oil painting size 20" x 16".

 The woolly mammoth (Mammuthus primigenius) is a species of mammoth that lived during the Pleistocene epoch, and was one of the last in a line of mammoth species, beginning with Mammuthus subplanifrons in the early Pliocene.
 The woolly mammoth diverged from the steppe mammoth about 400,000 years ago in East Asia.

 The woolly mammoth coexisted with early humans, who used its bones and tusks for making art, tools, and dwellings, and the species was also hunted for food.
 It disappeared from its mainland range at the end of the Pleistocene 10,000 years ago, most likely through climate change and consequent shrinkage of its habitat, hunting by humans, or a combination of the two.
 Isolated populations survived on St. Paul Island until 5,600 years ago and Wrangel Island until 4,000 years ago.

 TIME - Late Pleistocene epoch